 Q: What do you recommend for laser safety goggles?

-A: The lowest price I have found for CE certified laser protection is from Survival Lasers (or Survival Lasers International if you are not in the US.)
+A: The lowest price I have found for ANSI certified laser protection is from Laserglow.
 Do not buy sketchy goggles from eBay/amazon etc.!!!
-Your eyes are well worth the $50 you’ll spend on a good set of laser protection.
-Make sure you choose the proper protection for your wavelength of laser.
-I have a video on laser safety goggles that goes over some of their parameters here.
+Your eyes are well worth the $90 you’ll spend on a good set of laser protection.
+Make sure you choose the proper protection for your wavelength of laser. (see below)

 Q: What does “OD” mean on laser goggles?